-Today’s Fake News journalists, with their one hundred and ninety-five different nationalities, with their communist English teachers, and with their lack of understanding of how people talk, would say the men lied many times.
+Today’s Fake News journalists, with their one hundred and ninety-five different nationalities, with their communist English teachers, and their lack of understanding of how people talk, would say the men lied often.
 They would insist that:

 - Larry was not the healthiest man in America.

 - Larry was not the best looking Jerry had ever seen.